Yugoslavism: Trialism in Austria-Hungary

 While the Illyrians achieved the goal of raising Croatian national awareness by 1850, they failed elsewhere.
 In the 1850s, the NS, Strossmayer and Rački championed the Illyrian idea.
 Fearing Drang nach Osten ('drive to the east'), they believed Germanisation and Magyarisation could only be resisted through unity with other Slavs, especially the Serbs.
 They advocated the unification of Croatia, Slavonia, and Dalmatia as the Triune Kingdom expanded to include other South Slavs in Austria (or Austria-Hungary after the Compromise of 1867) before joining other South Slavic polities in a federation or confederation.
-The proposed consolidation of variously defined Croatian or South Slavic lands led to proposals for trialism in Austria-Hungary accommodating a South-Slavic polity with a rank equal to the Kingdom of Hungary.
+The proposed consolidation of variously defined Croatian or South Slavic lands led to proposals for trialism in Austria-Hungary, accommodating a South Slavic polity with a rank equal to the Kingdom of Hungary.
 Croatia and Slavonia were consolidated with the Military Frontier into Croatia-Slavonia in 1881.
-Nonetheless, divisions remained as it was among the Lands of the Crown of Saint Stephen – the Hungarian part of the monarchy – while Dalmatia and Istria were included in Austrian Cisleithania.
+Nonetheless, divisions remained as they were among the Lands of the Crown of Saint Stephen – the Hungarian part of the monarchy – while Dalmatia and Istria were included in Austrian Cisleithania.
 There was also a significant Croatian population in Bosnia and Herzegovina, annexed by Austria-Hungary in 1908.
-Unification of those lands became the central issue for Croatia-Slavonian politics in the trialist context.
+Unification of those lands became the central issue for Croatian–Slavonian politics in the trialist context.

 Béni Kállay, the administrator of the Condominium of Bosnia and Herzegovina, introduced the concept of Bosnians, rejecting ethnic and religious divisions.
 Kállay's project entailed a campaign to standardise the Bosnian language.
-It was viewed as having key cultural, social, and political role in strengthening the Austro-Hungarian rule.
+It was viewed as having a key cultural, social, and political role in strengthening the Austro-Hungarian rule.
 Kállay's language policy coincided with the formal introduction of the orthographic norms set out in the Vienna Literary Agreement by the administration of Ban Károly Khuen-Héderváry in Croatia-Slavonia in the 1890s.
-At the same time, linguistic differences grew with the departure of Belgrade-based Serbian standard from the Karadžić-proposed form by adoption of Ekavian speech.
-The start of Austrian rule in Bosnia and Herzegovina – and the consequent reorienting of Serbian political priorities prompted the shift.
+At the same time, linguistic differences grew with the departure of the Belgrade-based Serbian standard from the Karadžić-proposed form by the adoption of Ekavian speech.
+The start of Austrian rule in Bosnia and Herzegovina – and the consequent reorienting of Serbian political priorities – prompted the shift.
 Macedonia became the priority and Ekavian was deemed better suited for expansion into the region.
 During the Austro-Hungarian rule in Bosnia and Herzegovina, a religious community developed to preserve the cultural and religious autonomy of the Islamic population, renouncing a nationalist agenda.
-Secular Bosnian Muslim intelligentsia was divided into pro-Croat and pro-Serb factions declaring themselves instead as Croats or Serbs of Islamic faith.
-In 1878–1903, strong antagonism developed between Serbs and Croats as the agendas for creation of the Greater Serbia and the Triune Kingdom clashed over the issue of Serbian or Croatian control of Bosnia and Herzegovina.
-This clash was used and exacerbated by Héderváry whose divide and rule policies increased mutual hostilities.
+The secular Bosnian Muslim intelligentsia was divided into pro-Croat and pro-Serb factions, declaring themselves instead as Croats or Serbs of Islamic faith.
+In 1878–1903, strong antagonism developed between Serbs and Croats as the agendas for the creation of Greater Serbia and the Triune Kingdom clashed over the issue of Serbian or Croatian control of Bosnia and Herzegovina.
+This clash was used and exacerbated by Héderváry, whose divide and rule policies increased mutual hostilities.
 They also resulted in the decline in support for Yugoslavist ideas in the period.